 Solar and wind power are growing rapidly.
 Solar accounted for 50% of global investments in renewable energy sources during 2022, wind 40%, and geothermal less than 1%.
 Therefore, geothermal development must be accelerated.

 Solar and wind power alone cannot fully meet energy demand.
 In California, it is difficult to further increase the number of solar and wind farms due to load control on the grid.
 For this reason, California has decided to install a total of 1 GW of geothermal power by 2026.
 In California alone, the total deployment is more than Japan’s total installed capacity 0.65GW.

 More than 95% of the Earth’s volume consists of temperatures above 500 degrees.
-If this heat can be extracted, society can be kept warm for eternity.
+If this geothermal can be extracted, society can be kept warm for eternity.
 Geothermal energy has such potential.
 Imagine a boiled egg.
 We live in a thin layer of the earth's surface.
-There are a lot of heat reserves in the lower layers.
+There are a lot of geothermal reserves in the lower layers.
 The Earth's core is as hot as the surface of the Sun.
-Using this heat to generate electricity for all of society is what we hope to realize through Baseload Power.
+Using this geothermal to generate electricity for all of society is what we hope to realize through Baseload Power.

 Does geothermal power have the potential to replace thermal power?